Fall is an Incredible Season in Minnesota

 2. Take a Hike and Go Leaf Peeping

-Hiking is one of my favorite things to do all year long, but it’s especially stunning during the fall.
+Hiking is one of my favorite things to do any time of the year, but it’s especially stunning during the fall.
 In Minnesota, we are spoiled because we have so many incredible hikes with breathtaking views.
-From the North Shore and Lutsen Mountains to Bluff Country and the Great River Drive, it can be hard to determine the best place to go.
-It’s best to use the DNR’s fall color tracker so you can go hiking where falls colors are at their peak.
-You could spend roughly four weeks chasing the colors from Grand Marais to Winona.
-Here are a few of the best spots for incredible views.
+From the North Shore and Lutsen Mountains to Bluff Country and the Great River Drive, it can be hard to determine where to go first.
+It’s best to use the DNR’s fall color tracker so you can go hiking where fall colors are at their peak.
+You could spend roughly six weeks chasing the colors from Grand Marais to Winona.
+Here are a few of the best spots for incredible fall hikes.

 - Arcola Bluffs in Stillwater